Collecting Acid Bactar: Making Vinegar

 Because the bright daytime environment is not the best for the acid bactar, the mother probably won’t be a hard mother (hard like some of the stuff you cough up when you have a chest cold.)
 Now you have two choices.
 What I used to do was cut open the bottle, fish out some loose mother, remove as many bug parts as I could, and put that mother in a new alcoholic non nitrate-medium in a warm dark place.
 Dark is important.
 However, all you really have to do is strain the liquid though a paper filter or the like and use the juice to start the mother.
 It has the bacteria in the liquid.
 Either way in the new medium the bacteria will form a hard mother in a few weeks that will float on the top of the liquid while turning the liquid below into vinegar.

-The difficult part is having untreated wine or beer to make into vinegar.
+The difficult part is finding untreated wine to make into vinegar.
 It’s less of a problem with beer.
 Neither can have any preservatives or be treated to get rid of bacteria.
 It is not so much a problem with beer in that many beers have no preservatives.
 Wine is a different issue.
 You either have to make your own without any sulfides et cetera or buy it that way, often in health food stores called challice wine.
 Of course, you could make homemade apple cider — another article here — or make some beer.
 Either works well.